hackages/bookstore/README.md

 ### Architecture/Module

 Lets break our application into isolated modules.
-We're going to create these 3 modules:
+We're going to create these 4 modules:

 - AuthModule
+- BookModule
 - CoreModule
-- ShareModule
+- SharedModule

 Lets discuss first what should be added into each module then refactor our application to reflect our choices.